irajhedayati/DFA/README.md

 The package contains following classes:

-1. State: This class would keep information and status of a state.
+1. #State: This class would keep information and status of a state.
 For more information check class documentation geenrated by JavaDoc.
+2. #StateAttributes: This is an ENUM class which holds different types of attributes which a state can keep